-Whether you are donating your time, donating your expertise, or donating funds, all contributions are so valuable to GISW and we are so very grateful for your generosity.
+Whether you are donating your time, donating your expertise, or donating funds, all contributions are valuable to GISW and we appreciate your generosity.

 There are many ways to participate, and we invite you to consider what’s best for you!

 The FRIENDS were founded in 1969 and are the oldest volunteer and fundraising group at the German International School Washington D.C.
 (GISW).
 The FRIENDS have supported students and their families, faculty, and staff by sponsoring GISW community events and funding countless projects over the past 50 years.
 The FRIENDS are a 100% volunteer organization.
 Year after year, the FRIENDS organize fun, motivated teams of dedicated volunteers who fundraise to finance student programs and activities (K through 12th Grade) that cannot be funded from the GISW budget.
 The FRIENDS also support the GLC - German Language Courses, a key part of the GISW community.

 To fund GISW student programs and activities, the FRIENDS hold a variety of annual, seasonal, and weekly events for the GISW Community.
 These community events include:

 The FRIENDS also regularly engage with local community businesses who choose to donate funds in support of FRIENDS' organized events that benefit our children and community.

 Many families and staff at the GISW are FRIENDS members, which provides a voice in our membership meetings and a vote in electing the FRIENDS board.
 Please note that Membership in the FRIENDS differs from the German School Society / Deutschen Schulverein Membership - FRIENDS membership dues go to support our projects for students and count as a charitable donation for tax purposes.